massimiliano-mantione/artifact-store/plan.md

 Execution modes

+Source and destination are always repositories, unless where it is specified that they are regular directories (dir tree) or repository directories (repo dir).
+Every command reads from *source* and modifies *destination*.

 archive
-  directory (source)
+  source (dir tree)
-  repository (destination)
+  repository
-  tag
+  tag (string)
-  tags-store
+  tags-store (repository)
-  Recursively walks *directory* and stores everything in *repository*.
+  Recursively walks *source* and stores everything in *destination*.
   Finally stores that resulting hash as *tag* in *tag-store*.

 checkout
-  repository (source)
-  directory (destination)
+  source (repo dir)
+  destination (dir tree)
   hash
   Creates a tree of directories and hardlinks into *directory*, recreating the file tree described by *hash*.

-copy
-  source
-  destination
-  Copy every entry from the *source* trpository into the *destination* repository.
-  If both are directories, creates hardlinks instead of file copies.

 pull
   source